-- You can better expand your resources in terms of contacts and Trusted Advisors. - The more the Membership is familiar with your skills, expertise, and personality, the more likely they are to reMember you in a needed situation. - You can better communicate your needs in the presence of larger numbers of Members and via other group meetings.
+- You can better expand your resources in terms of contacts and Trusted Advisors. - The more the Membership is familiar with your skills, expertise, and personality, the more likely they are to remember you in a needed situation. - You can better communicate your needs in the presence of larger numbers of Members and via other group meetings. - The professional development benefit is very valuable as most meetings offer a forum, a focused presentation, or a discussion item that is applicable to all present. - Attending additional meetings allows you to participate in more Troikas and this is where the meaningful relationships often foster themselves.

-- The professional development benefit is very valuable as most meetings offer a forum, a focused presentation, or a discussion item that is applicable to all present. - Attending additional meetings allows you to participate in more Troikas and this is where the meaningful relationships often foster themselves. - The Group Leaders are a vital part of commerce in ProVisors and having the GL familiar with you and your expertise creates a reference point for GLs to assist their Members with needs, deals, and wants as they arise.
+• The Group Leaders know all the Members in their group and throughout ProVisors.
+Having the GL familiar with you and your expertise creates a reference point for GLs to assist their Members with needs, deals, and wants as they arise.